sampscl/rubyfc/README.md

-This works exactly like `aifc-game`, except it drops you to a text debugging session that allows you to issue commands, and, most usefully of all, use the fantastic **pry** gem to introspect absolutely everything in the game.
+This works exactly like `aifc-game`, except it drops you to a text debugging session that allows you to issue commands, and, most usefully of all, use the fantastic `pry` gem to introspect absolutely everything in the game engine.

 Extra credit: check out `bin/debug-aifc-game`.
 See that aspect being applied to `Paidgeeks::write_object`?
 Dig deep, figure out how that works, and you will be